What are the benefits of the Galileo Learning Community?

 What are the expectations of students that participate in the Galileo Learning Community?

-Students are expected to enroll in the four core courses of the Galileo Learning Community, students will be expected to explore and make connections focused on the theme of Mind, Body, and Spirit.
-What’s so exciting about being a part of the Galileo Learning Community is that in addition to the normal class requirements, students will also participate in a number of out-of-class activities that will integrate their classroom learning with real life experiences.
+Students are expected to enroll in the four core courses of the Galileo Learning Community, which will encourage the exploration of the Mind, Body, and Spirit theme.
+In addition to the normal class requirements, students will also have the privilege to participate in a number of out-of-class activities that will integrate their classroom learning with real life experiences.
 Perhaps even more exciting will be the opportunity for students to design and lead some of these out-of-class events based on their own interests.
 The activities offered will not only focus on the theme of the Galileo Learning Community but will also provide a variety of social and educational events to support a student’s first year transition to Bellarmine.
 In order to be successful, all GLC students are expected students to actively engage in the classroom as well as fully participate in the co-curricular, out of class experiences.

 If I am coming to Bellarmine as a student-athlete and/or I have signed up for the Pioneer Scholars Program is being in the Galileo Learning Community too much to manage?